Purpose of this article

 When a market-based factor is used

-- the asset has an energy supplier region,
+- The asset has an

-- the meter has a linked supplier, and
+- The meter has a linked

 When Scaler falls back to location-based factors

-- the meter is not assigned to a supplier
+- The meter is not assigned to a supplier

-- the asset has no energy supplier region
+- The asset has no energy supplier region